e88z4/mangabook/README.md

 - Perfect for simple `rsync` or drag-and-drop transfers to your device
 - Includes a README file with upload instructions
 - Can be controlled with the `--create-kobo-collection` flag (default: True)

+### Enhanced Search and Download Functionality

+MangaBook now offers improved search and download capabilities:

+- **Cross-Language Search**: Search for manga titles across all languages supported by MangaDex
+- **Language Selection**: Choose from all available translations for your selected manga
+- **Ungrouped Chapter Support**: Download chapters that aren't assigned to a specific volume
+  - Chapters are collected in a dedicated "ungrouped_chapters" folder
+  - EPUBs for ungrouped chapters use clear naming: `{manga-title} - Chapters {range}`
+- **Wide Page Detection and Splitting**: Automatically detects and properly splits wide manga pages for optimal reading
+  - Double-page spreads are split into left and right pages
+  - Maintains proper reading order in the final EPUB

+The interactive mode has been updated with all these features, providing a guided interface for finding and downloading exactly what you want.

 ### Local File Management